-A total of 1,216 patients met the inclusion criteria.
-Of these, the following patients were excluded: 16 had missing values on one or more baseline variables required to estimate eGFR and CrCl (SCr, height, or weight), 10 had received a kidney transplant or had been receiving dialysis, and four patients did not have a follow-up clinic visit other than the baseline visit.
-The baseline characteristics of the remaining 1,186 patients included in the analyses are presented in Table 1.
-With over a median follow-up of 8.9 years (IQR, 7.8 to 9.6 years), there were 112 deaths (9.4%) in the entire cohort.
+A total of 1216 patients met the inclusion criteria.
+Of these, 16 had missing values on one or more baseline variables required to estimate eGFR and CrCl (SCr, height, or weight), 10 had received a kidney transplant or had been receiving dialysis, and four patients did not have a follow-up clinic visit other than the baseline visit and were excluded from the study.
+The baseline characteristics of the remaining 1186 patients included in the analyses are presented in Table 1.
+With a median followup of 8.9 years (IQR= 7.8-9.6 years), there were 112 deaths (9.4%) in the entire cohort.
 Of these deaths, 44 (39.3%) were due to coronary heart disease and stroke.
-At baseline, the mean age of the population was $52.4 \pm 15.6$ years, of which 54% were men.
-Almost half of the cohort had DM, and approximately two-thirds of patients had HTN.
-Approximately 81% had dyslipidemia and nearly 17% had CVD at baseline.
-Approximately 10% of patients were categorized as CKD stages 3-5 by the CKD-EPI formula.
-Those who died over the follow-up period were older at baseline; were more likely to be men;

-more frequently had a history of DM, HTN, CVD, and cancer; but less frequently had a history of obesity than survivors.
+At baseline, the mean age of the population was 52.4±15.6 years, of which 54.0% were men.
+Almost half of the cohort had DM, and approximately two-thirds had HTN.
+Approximately 81% had dyslipidemia, and nearly 17% had CVD at baseline.
+About 10% of patients were categorized as CKD stages 3-5 by the CKD-EPI formula.
+Those who died over the follow-up period were older at baseline; were more likely to be men; more frequently had a history of DM, HTN, CVD, and cancer; but less frequently had a history of obesity than survivors.
 As expected, those who died during follow-up had lower eGFR and CrCl values than survivors as calculated by all the creatinine-based equations at baseline.